David Bruce (actor)

-David Bruce (born Marden Andrew McBroom; January 6, 1914 – May 3, 1976) was an American film actor.
+David Bruce (born Marden Andrew McBroom; January 6, 1916 – May 3, 1976) was an American film actor.
 He was a company member of Peninsula Players Theatre in Fish Creek, Wisconsin in 1939.

 Life and career

-Born in Kankakee, Illinois, Marden Andrew McBroom was known as "Andy" to his friends.
-McBroom entered Northwestern University in 1934 intending to study law but became a drama major.
+Born Marden Andrew McBroom in Kankakee, Illinois (but always known as Andy to his friends), Bruce was the second of four children born to prominent Kankakee restaurateur Vernon McBroom and his wife, the former Neva Voorhees.
+He attended Northwestern University in 1934 intending to study law but became a drama major.